Showing posts with label Fort Lauderdale in the 1950s. Show all posts

 * Picture of flag above:

 Pirate flag at the Åland Maritime Museum, one of two pirate flags that are considered authentic.
 The flag is about 200 years old and came to Åland from the North African Mediterranean coast, where piracy occurred right into the 19th century.
 It is made of cotton and was once dark brown.
 Now it is faded by the ravages of time, weather and wind.
-This photo has been color corrected by user Blockhaj to try to show the flag as it originally appeared.
+This photo has been color corrected to try to show the flag as it originally appeared.

 Sources: